 Impact

 In the Linux kernel, parsing of SIP port numbers previously used simple_strtoul, which assumes NUL‑terminated strings and performs no bounds checking after skb data extraction.
-This could lead to memory corruption or kernel crashes when receiving malformed SIP packets.
+This could lead to memory corruption when receiving malformed SIP packets.
 The patch replaces these calls with a stricter helper that validates each digit against buffer limits, ensures numbers stay within UINT_MAX, and rejects excessively long sequences.
 By securing this parsing logic, the kernel no longer risks out‑of‑bounds reads or integer overflows caused by malformed input, preventing a potential denial‑of‑service condition.

 Affected Systems